-In the past, if you wore toric soft contacts for astigmatism, you had to make a decision sometime after age 40, when you also began to have trouble reading due to presbyopia: Either start wearing reading glasses over your contacts or switch to bifocal rigid gas permeable contact lenses.
+In the past, if you wore toric soft contacts for astigmatism, you had to make a decision if, sometime after age 40, you also began to have trouble reading due to presbyopia: Either start wearing reading glasses over your contacts or switch to bifocal rigid gas permeable lenses.

 For many people, neither of these were desirable options.

-First of all, having to wear and carry around reading glasses defeats the purpose of wearing contact lenses, which is to be free from glasses.
-And though reading glasses can restore your near vision after age-related presbyopia becomes apparent, readers blur your distance vision — so you have to keep putting them on (for reading) and taking them off (to see across the room).
-It's annoying.
+First of all, having to wear and carry around reading glasses defeats the purpose of wearing contact lenses, which is to be less dependent on glasses.
+And though reading glasses can help your near vision after age-related presbyopia becomes apparent, readers blur your distance vision — so you have to keep putting them on (for reading) and taking them off (to see across the room).

 Bifocal contact lenses for astigmatism allow people over age 40 who have irregular corneas to see clearly at all distances and eliminate the need to wear reading glasses over contacts.

-Several bifocal and multifocal soft contact lenses for astigmatism are available in the United States.
-During your contact lens exam and fitting, your eye care practitioner will be able to determine whether you are a good candidate for them, and which brand is the best choice for your particular needs.
+Several multifocal soft contact lenses for astigmatism are available in the United States.
+During your contact lens exam and fitting, your eye care practitioner will be able to determine whether you are a good candidate for them, and which brands could be appropriate choices for your particular needs.

 To keep the astigmatism correction properly positioned in front of the eye, most of these lenses are designed with a stabilization system.